vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 We built our `module` house in the territory of `./src/modules`.
 We created the door named `index.ts` where all the module parts are assembled and exported, although we skipped building module parts for the sake of brevity, which we will look inside more in detail later.
 Instead what we created in `index.ts` was bare minimum skeleton required to build a module and declare it's a module.

+Here `index.ts` uncovers a module is basically a function with access to certain parts of Vue app instance and allows to interact with it.
+Additionally achieved is a better versatility thanks to `helpers` and `hooks` along with it.

 If you take a look a little deeper, you will arrive at `./core/lib/modules.ts` where module signature and `registerModule` function along with `injectReferences` function take up seats. `registerModule` is the hard worker who works in `src/modules/index.ts` to register modules pushing individuals into `registeredModules`.
 (Beware the small difference in those names as in `registerModule`, `registeredModules`, `registerModules` and so on, might be confusing if you skim it, but they are correct and appropriate in its own role with matching names)